What to consider when arranging a funeral or cremation in New Mexico

 How do I get the death certificate in New Mexico?

 In New Mexico, a death certificate needs be filed with the local registrar within five days after the death [New Mexico Statutes § 24-14-20].
 Typically, the funeral home or the individual in charge of the deceased person’s remains will prepare and file the death certificate.
 The fee for a certified copy of a death certificate is $5.00, and you may need multiple copies if you need to close the deceased’s estate.
 Copies can be obtained from New Mexico Vital Records, Post Office Box 25767, Albuquerque, NM 87125 by mail or you can apply online or in person.
 You must produce certain identification documents.
 Further information can be found at https://nmhealth.org/about/erd/bvrhs/vrp/death

-Can I pre-plan a funeral in New Mexico?
+Can I pre-plan a funeral or cremation in New Mexico?

 Yes, and pre-planning your funeral alleviates family of both the difficult decisions and the financial burden of funeral expenses.
 You can make pre-need funeral arrangements direct with a funeral home or purchase burial insurance.

 What you DO need to consider is how safely you are investing your money.
 Although purchasing a funeral plan may secure your funeral wishes, funeral prices are not as fixed as they once were.
 With the growth in cremation, the cost for a funeral could actually be coming down.
 Any funds invested into a funeral contract are put into a trust fund.